TaylanUB/scheme-bytestructures/README.md

 argument list would require heap allocation, which is undesirable for the ubiquitous accessing and mutating operations.

+Note that `bytestructure-set!` invokes the same "setter procedure" mentioned in the section "Creating and initializing bytestructures conveniently."

-For both syntaxes, if the given indices don't exhaust the nested descriptors of the bytestructure, i.e. following the indices still leaves us on a compound descriptor, then either the compound descriptor on which we arrived can provide a custom action, or a default action is taken: when referencing, a bytestructure is returned which encapsulates the bytevector, offset, and descriptor at which we arrived, such that referencing or setting could continue from that point by using that bytestructure; when setting, the value is expected to be a bytevector, and as many bytes as the size of the descriptor at which we arrived are copied from it into the target bytestructure's bytevector, starting at the offset at which we had arrived.
+When a descriptor does not provide a referencing or setting procedure, a default action is taken: when referencing, a bytestructure is returned which encapsulates the bytevector, offset, and descriptor at which we arrived, such that referencing or setting could continue from that point by using that bytestructure; when setting, the value is expected to be a bytevector, and as many bytes as the size of the descriptor at which we arrived are copied from it into the target bytestructure's bytevector, starting at the offset at which we had arrived (this is the same behavior which vectors, structs, and unions provide for a bytevector argument).

 In other words: